Erbium Laser Resurfacing in Minneapolis, MN

 Erbium laser resurfacing is a technique that uses concentrated, short bursts of light to remove the surface of damaged skin.
 Laser resurfacing is an effective tool for reducing lines and wrinkles or removing acne scars.

 The erbium laser resurfacing technique is treats skin imperfections on delicate areas of the face, especially around the eyes, nose and mouth.
 It can be used to treat skin surface problems or moderate to deep skin lines and wrinkles.

 Erbium lasers cause minimal damage or burning to surrounding tissue.
 This means reduced discomfort and faster healing time.

-Reduce wrinkles with erbium laser resurfacing: Call (217) 207-3030 or contact Dr. Michele Zormeier online to learn more.
+Reduce wrinkles with erbium laser resurfacing: Call (952) 681-2157 or contact Ashley Keeter online to learn more.